BenjaminMelanson/unifoilDocs/docs/source/using_adflow_docker.rst

    sudo docker start adock

-Add your user to the docker group (one time) so you can run Docker without sudo, then log out and back in:
+Add your user to the docker group (one time) so you can run Docker without sudo, then log out and back in.
+If that does not work, then restart the computer post command execution:

 .. code-block:: bash